 And the fun doesn’t stop there.
 Buena Vista is home to other outdoor adventures like river rafting, hot springs, and ghost towns.
 So if you’re looking for an up-and-coming mountain biking destination with great views and even better riding, put Buena Vista on your bike-it list.

-The Whipple Trail System is the northern part of the Buena Vista mountain bike trail network.
+The Whipple Trail System is the northern part of the Buena Vista mountain biking trail network.
 The trails here are a mix of flowy singletrack and punchy rock features.

-Midland Trail System is located to the east of Whipple and is very similar (which makes sense since they’re right next to each other!).
+Midland Trail System is located to the east of Whipple and is pretty similar.
 Unchained is the favorite here with its rocky features including rollers, chutes, and drops.
 While it is a black-rated trail on TrailForks, the builders did a great job incorporating B-lines, so most of the obstacles have go-arounds.
 I highly recommend riding it east to west for the best flow.

 There are two parking areas to access Midland.
 If you don’t want to climb a whole lot, park in the upper parking area off of Midland Trail.
 If you want to get your heart rate up a bit, park at the base of Fistfull Of Dollars, although there is a day-use fee you must pay to park there.

-- Route directions: County Road 304 Parking > Midland > Sausage Link > Bacon Bits > Unchained > Django
+Route directions: Upper Parking > Midland > Sausage Link > Bacon Bits > Unchained > Django

 This is one of my favorite trails of all time.
 It’s not for every rider because it is rated double-black for a reason, but if you’re into big natural features that actually flow well, you will dig this trail.